 The Renewal Corporation consulted with Caltrans to obtain as-built drawings of the drinking water system.
-In addition, an on-site assessment was conducted on September 30, 2020, by a Camas, LLC representative.
+In addition, an on-site assessment was conducted on September 30, 2020, by a Renewal Corporation representative.
 The following information was obtained from the as-built drawings and during the on-site assessment and is for informational purposes.

-Supplied 1968 as-built drawings (Figure A-1, Appendix A) and schematics (Figure A-2, Appendix A) of the Collier Rest Area drinking water system indicate the system consists of the following primary components:
+As-built drawings (Figure A-1, Appendix A) and schematics (Figure A-2, Appendix A) of the Collier Rest Area drinking water system (dated 1968) indicate the system consists of the following primary components: